New-generation-hsc/SOWalker/README.md

-# randgraph
+# SOWalker
-an novel graph processing system for random walk
+an novel second-order graph processing system for random walk

 If you want to run in your platform, follow the two steps:
 - `preprocess`, the `preprocess` procedure will process the row graph data, and output the binary csr format.
 The `preprocess` procedure will generate the following files: